 Dan Fox, Founding Director of Fox Finance Group and Ume Loans revealed that the fastest-growing segment of the lending market was near-prime borrowers.

 Mr Fox said: "Near-prime lending in our business is definitely proving to be one of the fastest-growing sectors that we are seeing.
 What used to be an approval with a major tier one lender is now not the case, hence the need for more applications to go under the consideration of some of our sub-prime lender options.
 This is been seen across our equipment, home loans and business divisions.
 We have definitely seen a tightening up over the past 12 months which is creating a real opportunity for some of the other lenders on our lending panel."

-Nathan Drew, CEO of Fox Finance Group added, "We've recently started a complex commercial specialist in our business within our commercial real estate division and from what we are seeing, the near-prime sector in this space is growing substantially fast as well."
+Nathan Drew, Managing Director of Fox Finance Group added, "We've recently started a complex commercial specialist in our business within our commercial real estate division and from what we are seeing, the near-prime sector in this space is growing substantially fast as well."

 Mr Drew elaborated: "As a business we have needed to re-categorise how we determine what's prime and near-prime.
 Now, when we look at it, we look at 'super prime', which we would say is probably what the banks are looking at now.
 Prime, which is probably the loans that would have been bankable all day, every day, which have probably slipped out of major bank's appetites and near-prime is the old traditional space, and sub-prime sits at the end of that.

 Even though there has been a lot to keep up with in our industry over the past 12 months with the Banking Royal Commission, we feel that our business will continue to flourish with the support of our non-bank lenders as more people look for more choice and turn to businesses like ours to get that freedom of choice.
 I think it will be some time before we see the major banks' credit policies change.
 I think it's going to increase the broker market share and increase the non-bank market share," Nathan Drew said.